Learn about your Multi-Gig Router

 Network Settings

-You can manage your network settings from the Network tab of the Google Fiber app (get the Android version here and the iOS version here) or through your account.
+You can manage your network settings from the Network tab of the GFiber app (get the Android Version here and the iOS version here) or through your account.

 Remote management

 Your router also includes a remote management web utility to help with troubleshooting efforts.
-If you feel comfortable, you can use this on your own.
-If not, one of our customer service representatives can talk you through it.
+You can use this on your own, if you feel comfortable, or one of our customer service representatives can talk you through it.

 Pairing with Mesh Extender (optional)